 Particularly with user tests you get less confusion, clearer ideas, and better decision making.
 When people get to bend and break prototypes, they’re immersed.
 They’ll point out things no one considered and even settle debates about how a product should work.
 When you find opportunities to improve early, the final outcome will always be better.

-In the end, the further we design a brand into an ecosystem of products and services, the more we must experience new ideas to understand them.
-So, we need to keep encouraging decisionmakers to put a prototype in someone’s hands, smile, and say, “Off you go, then.
+In the end, the further a brand becomes an ecosystem of products and services, the more new ideas must be experienced to understand them.
+Decisionmakers to put a prototype in someone’s hands, smile, and say, “Off you go, then.
 Try that”.